 Child support is often one of the most contentious issues in a divorce.
 Even when parents are not fighting over support, they often have questions about how support is calculated, what income and assets can be included in the calculations, and whether they can change child support after a court order has been issued.
 They wonder whether support paid to the other parent might factor into child support considerations.

-Issues that arise in child support matters include, but are not limited to:
+Issues that arise in child support matters during a divorce include, but are not limited to:

 - The effect of both parents’ incomes on child support payments

 - What income is included in the calculations